chicagopython/CodingWorkshops/problems/py101/python_team_project/README.md

 	import statistics
 	statistics.median([1,2,3,4,5])

 ## Feature 3: Add the teams command (optional)
 The next command we will implement is `teams` command.
-Lets say you have added a few people already and know what the median line count is for the people you have added so far.
+Let's say you have added a few people already and know what the median line count is for the people you have added so far.
 On issuing the `teams` command it should output teams of four such that each team contains